 How to Store Sassafras Roots or Tea

-If you’ve just harvested plenty of sassafras roots to last the winter, the next question you’ll probably be asking would be on how you’d store them correctly.
-Here is a step-by-step guide from Cynthia Hoover on how you can prolong the shelf life of your sassafras roots:11
+If you've just harvested plenty of sassafras roots to last the winter, the next question you'll probably be asking would be on how you'd store them correctly.
+Here is a step-by-step guide from Cynthia Hoover on prolonging the shelf life of your sassafras roots:17

-- Once the roots are clean, you have to make sure that the roots are completely dried out before storage.
+Once the roots are clean, make sure the roots are completely dried out before storage.
 You can dry them out using a dehydrator or simply using an oven.

-- If you plan on using an oven, set it to 120 degrees Celsius (248 degrees Fahrenheit).
-Place the roots on a cookie sheet and dry them fully.
+If you plan on using an oven, set it to 120 degrees Celsius (248 degrees Fahrenheit).
+Place the roots on a baking sheet and dry them fully.

 If prepared correctly, dried sassafras roots may last up to a year.
-However, just make sure that you don’t drink sassafras tea for long stretches of time to stay on the safe side.
+However, to avoid possible adverse effects, just make sure you don't overindulge and drink sassafras tea for long stretches of time.

 Look Out for These Sassafras Tea Side Effects and Contraindications